weesing/smartglasses/src/rpi/README.md

 # Before you run
 - If you have freshly setup your Pi, you may be booting into the GUI desktop.
 - The GUI desktop is not suitable for display on such a small screen.
 Therefore, it would be better to start your Pi into console instead
 > Note: You can configure your Pi to start in console/terminal mode through `raspi-config` or simply the `Preferences` menu in the GUI desktop).
+- Enable SPI interface from `raspi-config` or `Preferences menu in the GUI desktop.

 # How to run